-Poas Volcano National Park
+Poas Volcano National Park, Costa Rica

-Walking just 15 minutes from the visitor's center, the main crater supplies guests with a spectacular view.
-At almost a mile in diameter (1.6 km), the crater&s rain-fed sulfuric pool still bubbles and emits smoke into the air.
+Walking just 15 minutes from the visitor's center, the main crater offers a spectacular view.
+At almost a mile (1.6 km) in diameter, the crater's rain-fed sulfuric pool still bubbles and emits smoke into the air.
 Although the last major eruption was in 1910, visitors can still see geysers explode into the air up to 820 ft (250 m) high.
 Chances of getting wet are pretty remote as the crater descends almost 1,000 ft (300 m) and is one of the largest active volcanoes in the world.

 Except for the area around the main caldera, the park is full of dense vegetation and small wildlife.
-Sightings of the 79 species of birds that have been identified inside the protected zone including the quetzal, emerald toucanet, black guan, sparrow, hummingbird and robin are common.
-Few large mammals are found inside the park, however, smaller, less conspicuous critters such as marmots, coyotes, rabbits, squirrels, snakes, frogs and a plethora of insects live here.
+Sightings of the 79 species of birds that have been identified inside the protected zone including the quetzal, emerald toucanet, black guan, sparrow, hummingbird, and robin are common.
+Few large mammals are found inside the park, but smaller, less conspicuous critters such as marmots, coyotes, rabbits, squirrels, snakes, frogs and a plethora of insects live here.

 The different zones inside the protected area mainly include cloud forest, mountain rain forest, and very humid low mountain forest.
 Hiking along the Botos Trail you arrive at Botos Lake, a beautiful crater with a diameter of 1,312 ft (400 m).
 This lake has a beautiful jade color and is frequented by many of the bird species in the park.